Regular exercise helps prevent many chronic diseases like heart disease, strokes, colon & breast cancer and diabetes…

 On the other hand, I eat very little processed food, don’t smoke or drink, get regular physical checkups, stay at a healthy weight, drink lots of filtered water, work up a sweat doing something physical everyday and don’t carry a grudge or stress out on stuff I can’t control.

-Yet, with just a little effort, I could be fitter…
+Yet, with just a little more effort, I could be fitter…

-For example, I don’t make it a point to do regular strength workouts.
-Plus, I often sit too long without getting up and moving around.
+For example, I’ve never make it a point to do regular strength workouts.
+Plus, since starting this blog, I often sit too long without getting up and moving around.

-Because I know better, on both accounts, that’s kinda dumb.
+Because I know better, on both accounts, that’s kinda dumb on my part.

 Sometimes I’m planted at this keyboard for hours, before I remember that researchers are publishing studies suggesting sitting plays havoc on our general health.